 Analytical validation of an assay involves evaluating the performance of the measurement in terms of accuracy, bias, and precision under a variety of conditions.
 Conditions refer to pre-analytic factors such as specimen quality, specimen collection, storage, and processing procedures, and technical aspects such as laboratory technician and batch effects from reagent lots or other assay materials.
 The high-dimensional nature of omics data makes it very difficult to assess each of the hundreds or thousands of outputs from a single assay.
 In developing a omics-based signature that only uses a subset of the components of a high-dimensional assay, one can analytically validate the final signature alone.
 However, prior to developing the signature, one must develop detailed standard operating procedures for specimen handling and processing to ensure a baseline level of validity.

-Did the authors of the report state what type of specimens were used in the study?
-Can the test be applied to formalin-fixed paraffin embedded (FFPE) tissue, or only fresh-frozen?
+Study reports must state what type of specimens were used, and whether the test be applied to formalin-fixed paraffin embedded (FFPE) or only fresh-frozen tissue?
 Most omics-based assays require a minimum percentage of tumor to be successful.
 A report should clearly state what criteria were used to screen tissue specimens prior to running the assay.
 Generally this involves a criteria for the rejection of poor-quality specimens on the basis of percent tumor, percent necrosis, or some other marker of tissue quality.

 Molecular assays can successfully be run on decades old FFPE tissue (7).
 However, factors involved in the tissue processing and storage can impact the results (8–10).
 Due to the high dimensionality of omics assays, a small amount of bias on each feature can translate into large errors when incorporating data from hundreds or thousands of features into a single continuous measurement.
 Therefore it is important to assess the impact of processing on the individual features in addition to the overall test.